Rob-24-ai/11-Labs/MOBILE_BUILD_GUIDE.md

-# Mobile Build Guide: Key Technical Points for Multimodal Conversational Web App
+Review the mobile build guide. ⁠# Mobile Build Guide: Key Technical Points for Multimodal Conversational Web App

 This guide summarizes critical technical considerations based on the provided expert document for building a mobile-first multimodal (camera, voice, captions) conversational web app using React and Vite.